 While Haifa has traditionally prided itself as Israel’s largest and most integrated mixed Jewish-Arab city, Haifa had no bilingual schools until a group of Arab and Jewish parents came together in 2012 in order to create one.
 The small, integrated daycare that these activists founded would later become Hand in Hand Haifa’s inaugural 1st grade class in 2016-2017.

 With the tireless support of local families, our Haifa school’s programs have grown dramatically.
 Two years since its founding, the site is now home to a full preschool and an accredited elementary school that grows each year.
+This year we have expanded up until 4th grade.
 Hand in Hand’s goal for the Haifa school is to continue this year-to-year expansion, reaching the 6th grade by 2021-2022, and eventually all the way up to the 12th grade.

 Our network leader in bilingualism, Hand in Hand Haifa works with children as young as six months to begin both first and second language acquisition simultaneously.
 Haifa school staff are on the cutting edge of improving our toolbox when it comes to bilingual education, frequently partnering with academic experts to research and assess best literacy practices.